Drainage & Earthworks

 Before you order

 Buy SDR-35 or Schedule 40 PVC drain pipe in standard 10 ft or 20 ft lengths with gasketed bell joints.
 Cutting short pieces on site wastes material and fittings.
-Always cross-check the calculator's output against a supplier quote — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.
+Cross-checking the calculator’s output against a supplier quote helps catch differences in pricing assumptions — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.

 Adjusting the defaults